Jalmeida1994/actions-runner-controller/TROUBLESHOOTING.md

 ## Operations

-Troubeshooting runbooks that relate to ARC operational problems
+Troubleshooting runbooks that relate to ARC operational problems

 ### Stuck runner kind or backing pod

 **Problem**

 Sometimes either the runner kind (`kubectl get runners`) or it's underlying pod can get stuck in a terminating state for various reasons.
-You can get the kind unstuck by removing its finaliser using something like this:
+You can get the kind unstuck by removing its finalizer using something like this:

 **Solution**

-Remove the finaliser from the relevent runner kind or pod
+Remove the finalizer from the relevent runner kind or pod

 ```
 # Get all kind runners and remove the finalizer